 Lawyers who already have earned a J.D. degree from an accredited U.S. law school or an equivalent degree in another country and satisfy Wayne Law's LL.M. admissions criteria are eligible to undertake advanced legal studies for a master of laws (LL.M.) degree at Wayne Law.
 The Law School offers courses in three areas.
 They include corporate and finance law, labor and employment law, and taxation.

-Wayne State University Law School's online Master of Studies in Law (MSL) degree is specifically designed to help specialists in human resources expand their knowledge of legal principles and the U.S. legal system.
+Wayne State University Law School's online Master of Studies in Law (MSL) degree is specifically designed to help professionals in human resources and health care expand their knowledge of legal principles and the U.S. legal system.